Get

 3. Grieving

-Cats can become depressed after losing a human, canine, or feline companion.
-They grieve when beloved people leave for extended periods or die.
-Many recover from the losses with time and loving support.
+Cats may become stressed or anxious after losing a human, canine, or feline companion.
+They may feel stressed when beloved people leave for extended periods or die.
+Grief isn’t well understood in felines, but cats may certainly show signs that can be attributed to grief.
+It’s important not to overlook any signs that may also be caused by illness rather than just assume they are due to grief and seek advice from a veterinarian.
+Many cats recover from the losses with time and loving support.
 Consider spending extra time with your pet to bring light to their day.

-Cats are sweet creatures that don’t react well to harsh punishment.
+Cats are sweet creatures that, like any other animals, don’t react well to punishment.
 Yelling and other aversive methods cause them to become frightened, which can negatively impact the feline-human bond.

 divider cat paws 2 oct 2024